-Our board of directors currently consists of nine members.
+Our board currently consists of nine members.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their resignation or removal.

-In accordance with the terms of our amended and restated certificate of incorporation (our "Certificate of Incorporation") and Bylaws, our board of directors is divided into three classes: Class I, Class II and Class III, with each class serving staggered three-year terms.
+In accordance with the terms of our amended and restated certificate of incorporation (as amended to date, our "Certificate of Incorporation") and Bylaws, our board is divided into three classes: Class I, Class II and Class III, with each class serving staggered three-year terms.
 Upon the expiration of the term of a class of directors, directors in that class will be eligible to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.
 The current members of the classes are divided as follows:

-- Class II: Paul Hastings, John Longenecker, and Andreas Wicki, and their term expires at the Annual Meeting. - Class III: Yvonne Greenstreet, Gary Pace, and David Stack, and their term expires at the annual meeting of stockholders to be held in 2017. - Class I: Laura Brege, Mark Kronenfeld, and Dennis Winger, and their term expires at the annual meeting of stockholders to be held in 2018.
+- · Class II: Paul Hastings, John Longenecker, and Andreas Wicki, and their term expires at the Annual Meeting. - Class III: Yvonne Greenstreet, Gary Pace, and David Stack, and their term expires at the annual meeting of the stockholders to be held in 2020. - · Class I: Laura Brege, Mark Froimson and Mark Kronenfeld, and their term expires at the annual meeting of stockholders to be held in 2021.

-Our Certificate of Incorporation and Bylaws provide that the authorized number of directors may be changed only by resolution of the board of directors.
-Our Certificate of Incorporation and Bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our Certificate of Incorporation and Bylaws provide that the authorized number of directors may be changed only by resolution of the board.
+Our Certificate of Incorporation and Bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board, including a vacancy resulting from an enlargement of our board, may be filled only by vote of a majority of our directors then in office.

-NOMINEES FOR ELECTION AS CLASS II DIRECTORS FOR ELECTION TO A THREE-YEAR TERM EXPIRING AT THE 2019 ANNUAL MEETING OF STOCKHOLDERS
+NOMINEES FOR ELECTION AS CLASS II DIRECTORS FOR ELECTION TO A THREE-YEAR TERM EXPIRING AT THE 2022 ANNUAL MEETING OF STOCKHOLDERS

-Biographical information for our directors who are up for re-election at the Annual Meeting is set forth below.
+Biographical information for our directors who were nominated by our nominating and corporate governance committee for re-election at the Annual Meeting is set forth below.